Skip to content

 taskmanager.numberOfTaskSlots: 4

-The docker compose mounts the local folder to /home in both the job manager and task manager containers so that, we can submit jobs from the job manager (accessing the compiled jar) and also access the input data files in the task manager container.
+The docker compose mounts the local folder to /home in both the job manager and task manager containers so that, we can submit jobs from the job manager (accessing the compiled jar) and also access the input data files and connector jars in the task manager container.

 See this section to deploy an application with flink

-In the deployment/local folder the docker compose start a one node kafka broker, one zookeeper, one job manager and one task manager.
+In the deployment/docker folder the docker compose starts one node OSS kafka broker, one zookeeper, one OSS Flink job manager and one task manager.

 docker compose -f kafka-docker-compose.yaml up -d